KeopsSociety/MagnetRouters/README.md

     │   └── notFound.hbs        # Not found page
     └── ...

-Here is an example of error and notFound views:
+Here is an example of error and notFound views based on [Handlebars](https://github.com/handlebars-lang/handlebars.js):
 - error.hbs:

 ```html